LIDC Activities

 The annual Congress is generally organised by a National Group of the LIDC.

-We are pleased to announce that the next LIDC Congress will be held in Gothenburg (Sweden) on 21-24 September 2023.
+We are pleased to inform you that the next LIDC Congress will be held in Bucharest, Romania, from 15 to 18th October 2026.

 Past Congresses